Shopify/ghostferry/docs/source/verifiers.rst

 run and not verify during the production run (see :ref:`copydbinprod`).

-Note that the ``InlineVerifier`` on its own may miss some potentially cases, and the use of it with the ``TargetVerifier`` is recommended if it these cases are possible.
+Note that the ``InlineVerifier`` on its own may miss some potentially cases, and using it with the ``TargetVerifier`` is recommended if these cases are possible.

 +---------------------------------------------------+---------------+---------------+-----------------+